om-root/HackMyVM/Lookup/lookup.md

 ## Exploiting elFinder

-- Browsed to `http://files.lookup.hmv/elFinder/Changelog` to fingerprint the exact elFinder version in use.
+- Browsed to `http://files.lookup.hmv/elFinder/Changelog` to fingerprint the exact elFinder version in use which is `elfinder 2.1.47`
 - Searched **ExploitDB** for known vulnerabilities matching that version and found a suitable public exploit.
 - Used **Metasploit** to weaponize the exploit:
   ```bash